 Is Twitter primed for a renaissance in 2018?
 Recent changes to how accounts can share tweets on Twitter might change your strategy a bit, but from a positive perspective, it could help your content stand out.

-From The Verge, “Twitter is announcing major limits on how users and apps can automate tweets, in order to combat spam and political propaganda bots.
+From The Verge, “Twitter is announcing major limits on how users and apps can automate tweets, to combat spam and political propaganda bots.
 Developers are now banned from using any system that simultaneously posts “identical or substantially similar” tweets from multiple accounts at once, or makes actions like liking, retweeting, and following across multiple accounts at once.”

-Now you can’t automate tweets across accounts [good!] but you also can’t repeat tweets from the same account.
-I used to add content to Sprout Social and schedule it for a few tweets over a long period of time.
+Now you can't automate tweets across accounts [good!], but you also can't repeat tweets from the same account.
+I used to add content to Sprout Social and schedule it for a few tweets over an extended period.
 This was allowed under the old rules of not repeating the same content within 24 hours.

 I'm going to advocate sharing better content in an optimized manner.
 Take advantage of these opportunities to increase your Twitter success:

 Create a workable schedule

-Now that you’ll be creating unique content for each tweet, make sure that you create a schedule that you can reasonably fill each week.
-It was easy to have more content scheduled when you could repeat your content but you can use the same principle to create new content each week.
+Now that you'll be creating unique content for each tweet make sure that you create a plan that you can reasonably fill each week.
+It was easy to have more content scheduled when you could repeat your content, but you can use the same principle to create new content each week.

 SmarterQueue allows you to create categories for content topics.
 For example, you could add two tweets for #SaturdayMorning and then can add tweets to this schedule and two will post per week.